ZcashFoundation/zebra/book/src/dev/rfcs/0005-treestate.md

 JoinSplit's, if it's not a previously finalized block anchor, it must be the treestate anchor of previous JoinSplit in this transaction, and we have to wait for that one to be parsed and its root computed to check that ours is valid.
-Luckily, it can only be a previous JoinSplit in this transaction, and are [usually the immediately previous one](zcashd), so the set of candidate anchors is smaller for earlier JoinSplit's in a transcation, but larger for the later ones.
+Luckily, it can only be a previous JoinSplit in this transaction, and is [usually the immediately previous one](zcashd), so the set of candidate anchors is smaller for earlier JoinSplit's in a transcation, but larger for the later ones.
 For these JoinSplit's, they can be validated independently of their